5 Industrial Interior Design Ideas for Your Custom HomeJanuary 7, 2020

 2. Mix Wood and Metal

 For a more industrial look, stay away from plastic components and fixtures.
 Instead, opt for items constructed of these more durable and rugged-looking materials.
 It’s a bonus if they look vintage, distressed, or repurposed from a factory.
+You can even use them for a staircase railing, which is one of the creative stair railing design ideas.

 3. Expose Brick, Pipes, Ducts, or Ceiling Beams